robertbennett1998/robertbennett1998/README.md

 [bird_classification](https://github.com/robertbennett1998/bird_classification) a neural network that makes use of the [hyperparameter optimisationh library](https://github.com/robertbennett1998/hyperparameter_optimisation_library) to classify ~150 species of [birds](https://www.kaggle.com/gpiosenka/100-bird-species/version/14).
 The optimised network achived a validation accuracy 88%.

 [OneShotEngine](https://github.com/robertbennett1998/OneShotEngine), a long term project exploring DirectX and game engines.
+Its best to look at the [development](https://github.com/robertbennett1998/OneShotEngine/tree/development) branch.

 [DistributedSystems](https://github.com/robertbennett1998/DistributedSystems), course work for the distributed systems module.
 We were required to implement a REST API and a client to access the API via a CLI.
 For the client I started to create a quick CLI framework that would detect "command" methods and parse the input string.